This page is about the Python interpreter

 In the microVM environment

-You can access the network any way you like, but you’ll need to set the (unfortunately
+You can access the network any way you like, but you’ll need to set the (unfortunately named in this context)http

 request parameter to allow traffic to all hosts.
 Host-specific